-CTS accepts checks and VISA/MasterCard and AMEX.
-Checks must be in U.S. dollars drawn on a U.S. bank, made out to Collaborative Testing Services, Inc. Companies that prefer to send payments via ACH should submit ACH authorization forms to CTS accounting department.
+CTS accepts checks and all major credit cards.
+Checks must be in U.S. dollars drawn on a U.S. bank, made out to Collaborative Testing Services, Inc. Companies that prefer to send payments via ACH should submit ACH authorization forms to CTS' accounting department.

 We also accept electronic funds transfers from our international customers.
 International organizations that wish to send electronic funds transfers should contact CTS for bank information.
 To ensure the payment is received in its entirety, it is the responsibility of the customer to pay any bank or wire fees.

 Requests for replacement of missing or damaged samples must be received no later than two weeks before the data due date.
 This is the minimum time frame in which we can guarantee you will receive the samples and still be able to complete the test by the deadline.